10Darren/Multi-class-TransCompletion/README.md

-# Code for model Multi-class-TransCompletion
+# Code for model Multi-class TransCompletion